terrytay/tp/docs/DeveloperGuide.md

 ### 3.2 Listing Study Areas

 #### 3.2.1 Implementation
-The study area search is facilitated by StudyAreaList.
-In this class, it has the list of all existing study areas, stored internally as an ArrayList.
+The Study Area search is facilitated by StudyAreaList.
+In this class, it has the list of all existing Study Areas, stored internally as an ArrayList.
 This ArrayList is called studyAreaList.

-To list the study area, we iterate through the entire list of all existing study area and conduct a check.
+To list the Study Area, we iterate through the entire list of all existing Study Area and conduct a check.
 The check is as follows :

-If in each study area, the study area meets all the flags stated by the User, the study area is then added to the list of available study area.
-If not, the iteration is skipped and move on to the subsequent study area.
+If in each Study Area, the Study Area meets all the flags stated by the User, the Study Area is then added to the list of available Study Area.
+If not, the iteration is skipped and move on to the subsequent Study Area.

 To do as mentioned above, the StudyAreaList class implements the following main methods :

 - searchList() :
-    - This method will iterate through all the study areas in the ArrayList studyAreaList while calling other methods to carry out the search.
+    - This method will iterate through all the Study Areas in the ArrayList studyAreaList while calling other methods to carry out the search.
 Once process has ended, the method will return a list of the Study Area, availStudyArea, that meets the User requirement.
 - getFlagsInfo() :